 Apart from football, the stadium is also used for rugby matches.

-From the southern and eastern parts of the CBD (including Flinders Rail Station), the pleasant walk along the banks of the river Yarra can be made within half an hour.
+From the southern and eastern parts of the CBD (including Flinders Street Rail Station), the pleasant walk along the banks of the river Yarra can be made within half an hour.